 When two 20-year-old Slovenian college-dropouts wanted to invest in bitcoin in 2011, they decided to launch Bitstamp.
 Software developer and part-time bitcoin miner Damijan Merlak and computer salesman Nejc Kodrič discovered a gap in availability of exchange services for European bitcoin users.

-The only option available at the time was to wire funds to the Mt.
+The only option available at the time was to wire funds to the now infamous Mt.
 Gox exchange in Japan.
 The process took days and often resulted in financial losses due to bitcoin’s high volatility.

-Strengths of Bitstamp
+Advantages of Bitstamp

 - Offers a very simple buy/sell user interface, combined with advanced trading pages with detailed graphs, and trading parameters.